marshalloffutt/developer-portal/README.md

 ## Description

 This app is a tool for junior developers to keep track of resources they are interested in.
 It is essentially a to-do list app, but also uses the GitHub API to display profile, and commits count.
-User can sort resources by type, and can also add new resources, or delete unwanted resources.
+Users can sort resources by type, and can also add new resources, or delete unwanted resources.

+Link to current deployed site: [link](https://developer-portal-f10f9.firebaseapp.com/)

 ## Screenshot